 ArlFiber was originally formed by members of Our Revolution Arlington (and other interested community members) to explore the creation of a customer- and worker-owned internet service provider cooperative that would lease redundant strands of dark fiber from the ConnectArlington network to provide low-cost, high-speed service to committed affordable housing projects and small businesses in the neighborhoods along Columbia Pike.
+The pandemic forced us to reevaluate our strategy, and now we have pivoted to calling for a broadband authority for Arlington.
 We also lobbied members of the Arlington delegation to the VA General Assembly to put forth a bill to dismantle barriers to community broadband in Virginia and recently got the Virginia Democratic Party to adopt a resolution to the same effect.

 “Without oversight or competition, we’ve allowed a handful of players to really control our internet access destiny.
 It’s particularly cruel right now — about 18% of African American households in America don’t have a connection at home.
 Many times that’s because of cost, [and] there may be that cable provider there, but they’re a local monopoly and they can charge whatever they like.”– Susan Crawford